Johndirr/SubSync/README.md

 # SubSync

-SubSync can automatically resync subtitles to a video-file by using a reference video and the corresponding subtitle-file.
+SubSync can automatically resync subtitles to a video-file by using the audio-track of a reference video and the corresponding subtitle-file.

 # Usage
 To run SubSync the following files must be present in the 'Tools' directory: